Basic Instinct 2

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Basic Instinct 2 against these established plot points, we can identify how Michael Caton-Jones utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Basic Instinct 2 within the drama genre.

 Michael Caton-Jones's Structural Approach